 How to Track Outbound Link Clicks in WordPress & GA

-How to Track Outbound Link Clicks in WordPress and GA4
+How to Track Outbound Link Clicks in GA4 + WordPress

 Ever wonder how many people click on the outbound links on your WordPress site to visit the sites you link to?
-If you’re linking other websites in your content, then you probably want to know how to track outbound link clicks.
+You can find out quite easily by setting up outbound link click tracking in GA4.

 MonsterInsights is the best WordPress Analytics plugin.
 Get it for free!